mhartl/pivotal-github/README.md

     $ git rebase master
     $ git sm

-Note that this workflow uses `git sp` (and subsequent invocations of `git push`) only to create a remote storage backup.
+Note that this workflow uses `git sp` (and subsequent invocations of `git push`) only to create a remote backup.
 The principal purpose of `git story-push` is to support the integrated code review workflow described below.

-## Workflow
+## Workflow with integrated code reivew

-The `pivotal-github` gem is degined to support a workflow that involves integrated code review, which has the usual advantages: at least two pairs of eyes see any committed code, and at least two brains know basically what the committed code does.
+The `pivotal-github` gem is degined to support a workflow involving integrated code review, which has the usual benefits: at least two pairs of eyes see any committed code, and at least two brains know basically what the committed code does.
+The cost is that having a second developer involved can slow you down.
+I suggest using your judgment to determine which workflow makes the most sense on a story-by-story basis.

 Here's the process in detail:

 ### Developer #1 (Alice)

-1. Start an issue at [Pivotal Tracker](http://pivotaltracker.com/)
+1. Start an issue at [Pivotal Tracker](http://pivotaltracker.com/) and copy the story id to your buffer
-2. Create a branch in the local Git repository containing the story number and a brief description: `git checkout -b 6283185-add-markdown-support`
+2. Create a branch in the local Git repository containing the story id and a brief description: `git checkout -b 6283185-add-markdown-support`
 3. Create a remote branch at [GitHub](http://github.com/) using `git story-push`
 3. Use `git story-commit` to make commits, which includes the story number in the commit message: `git story-commit -am "Add syntax highlighting"`
 4. Continue pushing up after each commit using `git push` as usual
-4. When done with the story, add `-f` to mark the story as finished: `git story-commit -f -am "Add paragraph breaks"`
+4. When done with the story, add `-f` to mark the story as **Finished** using `git story-commit -f -am "Add paragraph breaks"` or as **Delivered** using `git story-commit -d -am "Add paragraph breaks"`
 4. Rebase against `master` using `git story-pull` followed by `git rebase master` or `git rebase master --interactive` (optionally squashing commit messages as described in the article [A Git Workflow for Agile Teams](http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html))
 4. Push up with `git push`
-6. At the GitHub page for the repo, select "Branches" and submit a pull request
+6. At the GitHub page for the repo, select **Branches** and submit a pull request
 7. **(experimental)** Add a story of type Chore to Pivotal Tracker and assign it to Developer #2 (Bob)

 ### Developer #2 (Bob)

-1. Review the pull request diffs
+1. Select **Pull Requests** at GitHub and review the pull request diffs
-2. If acceptable, merge the branch
+2. If acceptable, merge the branch by clicking on the button at GitHub
-3. If not acceptable, manually change the state at Pivotal Tracker to Rejected
+3. If not acceptable, manually change the state at Pivotal Tracker to Rejected and leave a note (at GitHub or at Pivotal Tracker) indicating the reason
-4. **(experimental)** If there are conflicts, make a Chore to resolve the conflicts and assign it to Alice
+4. **(experimental)** If the branch cannot be automatically merged, make a Chore to resolve any conflicts and assign it to Alice

 Until Bob accepts the pull request, Alice can continue working on new stories, taking care to branch off of the current branch if she needs its changes to continue.
-Note that the commits will appear on the story as soon as Alice creates a remote branch (and as she pushes to it), but it won't be marked 'finished' or 'delivered' until Bob merges the pull request into `master`.
+Note that the commits will appear on the story as soon as Alice creates a remote branch (and as she pushes to it), but it won't be marked **Finished** or **Delivered** until Bob merges the pull request into `master`.

 ## Merge conflicts